 Facebook Marketplace keeps becoming increasingly popular, which is not surprising – the company constantly rolls out new features and updates to its commerce tools and possibilities.
 Among the most recent and significant updates are changes to Facebook Marketplace shipping, which transformed it from a local pick-up classified advertisements website into a nationwide e-commerce platform.

-In this article, I will cover how to ship on Facebook Marketplace, what shipping options you have, and how they differ.
+In this article, I will cover how to ship on Facebook Marketplace, what shipping options you have and how they differ, and Facebook shipping rates.
 But first things first – why sell on Facebook Marketplace?

 Why Sell on Facebook Marketplace?